vwala/docs/content/merchant/customisation.md

 ![](/images/merchant/2019-01-20-08-55-56.png)

-**My changes are not visible?
+**My changes are not visible?**
-**It can take a few minutes before your widget changes are applied.
+It can take a few minutes before your launcher changes are applied.
 Please wait a few minutes and then refresh your store page.
+You will need to clear your browser cache to see the changes.

-**Are there any alternatives to using the widget?
+**Are there any alternatives to using the launcher?**
-**Yes.
-You can disable the widget on desktop/mobile devices and then instead [add a Shopify Page to your store.](/merchant/adding-a-page-to-your-store)
+Yes.
+You can disable the launcher on desktop/mobile devices and then instead [add a Shopify Page to your store.](/merchant/adding-a-page-to-your-store)

 ## Business rules